OpenAI looks to shift away from nonprofit roots and convert itself to for-profit company

 In 2016, the goal of OpenAI’s founders — a group that included Altman and Tesla CEO Elon Musk — was to “advance digital intelligence in the way that is most likely to benefit humanity as a whole, unconstrained by a need to generate financial return.”

-A few years later, the organization realized it needed more computing power to continue to develop AI technologies and to get it, they needed to raise billions of dollars.
-“We want to increase our ability to raise capital while still serving our mission, and no pre-existing legal structure we know of strikes the right balance,” wrote co-founders Sutskever and Greg Brockman in a 2019 blog post.
+A few years later, the organization realized it needed billions of dollars to finance the computing power required to develop AI technologies.
+“We want to increase our ability to raise capital while still serving our mission, and no pre-existing legal structure we know of strikes the right balance,” wrote co-founders Sutskever and Greg Brockman in 2019.

 So they set up a new for-profit corporation with a “cap” on the amount of profits that investors or employees could reap and put the nonprofit and its board in charge of the new entity.